mquandalle/meteor-typescript-compiler/README.md

 ## Credits

 * This project would have never been possible without this project [https://github.com/jedmao/ts-compiler](https://github.com/jedmao/ts-compiler).
-All credits go to the author **sinclairzx81** for his clean and easy to use API.
 * Authored by [Olivier Refalo](https://github.com/orefalo).
 * Optimizations by [Alex Atallah](https://github.com/alexanderatallah).
 * Code based from the Meteor coffeescript package